Explore the languages bachelor’s degree at the University of Alaska Anchorage

 Dual languages option

 Choose one of two program options in languages to earn your bachelor’s degree:

 - Major in either French, German, Japanese or Spanish.

-- Pursue a dual degree with a primary emphasis in one of the above options and a secondary emphasis in American Sign Language, Chinese, French, German, Japanese, Russian or Spanish.
+- Pursue a dual degree with a primary emphasis in one of the above options and a secondary emphasis in American Sign Language, French, German, Japanese, Russian or Spanish.